Hailey Baldwin Changes Last Name To Bieber On Instagram

 “My sister was 24 when she got married, and my parents also got married when they were young, too.
 I see no reason to wait.
 When you know it’s right, it’s right,” the model explained.

-Hailey’s 15.4 million Instagram followers wasted no time taking to the comments of her most recent photos on her profile to address the name change.
+Hailey’s 15.4 million Instagram followers wasted no time taking to the comments of the most recent photos on her profile to address the name change.

 “Glad I can call you Hailey Bieber from now on,” one follower commented.